-PLEGRIDY[®], SPINRAZA[®], TECFIDERA[®], TYSABRI[®], VUMERITY[®] and ZINBRYTA[®] are registered trademarks of Biogen.
-BENEPALI[TM] and Healthy Climate, Healthy Lives[TM] are trademarks of Biogen.
-LUCENTIS[®], EYLEA[®] and other trademarks referenced in this Proxy Statement are the property of their respective owners.
+PLEGRIDY®, SPINRAZA®, TECFIDERA®, TYSABRI®, VUMERITY® and ZINBRYTA® are registered trademarks of Biogen.
+Healthy Climate, Healthy LivesTM is a trademark of Biogen.
+LUCENTIS®, EYLEA® and other trademarks referenced in this Proxy Statement are the property of their respective owners.

 General Information About the Meeting